xixogo5105/uiptv/README.md

   - **M3U Playlists**: Supports local and remote M3U files (EPG is not yet supported).
   - **Xtreme Codes**: Live Channels, Video On Demand, and Series.
   - **RSS Feeds**: Add and watch content from RSS feeds.
 This includes support for YouTube channels by using their RSS feed URL (e.g., `https://www.youtube.com/feeds/videos.xml?channel_id=CHANNEL_ID`).
 For YouTube videos to play, **yt-dlp** must be installed and accessible in the system's PATH.
+- **Bulk Account Import**: Add multiple accounts at once for Stalker, Xtreme, and M3U.
+- **Database Synchronization**: Synchronize your configuration and accounts between two database files, perfect for backups or multi-device setups.
 - **Tab-Based Interface**: The user interface has been updated from expandable panels to a more intuitive tab-based layout for managing accounts and settings.
 - **About Page & Update Checks**: An "About" page has been added, which includes a mechanism to check for new application updates.
 - **Cache Management**: UIPTV uses an SQLite database to cache data, reducing repeated calls to servers.
 You can "Clear Cache" or "Pause Caching" globally or on a per-account basis to manage performance.